See how you can reduce the RAM usage on your Windows PC to boost its performance.

 2. Test your RAM usage with Windows Tools

-You don't have to guess what's using your RAM.
+You do not need to guess what your RAM uses.
 Windows provides tools to show you everything.
-To get started, open the Task Manager by searching for it in or use the shortcut Ctrl + Shift + Esc .
+To get started, open the Task Manager by looking for it in the Start menu or use the shortcut Ctrl + Shift + Esc .

 For more information, go to the tab Performances.
 In the Memory section, you will see a graph of RAM usage over time.
 Click Open Resource Monitor at the bottom for more details on the Memory tab of this utility.